Piqray (Alpelisib)

 How Taken

-Oral tablets, once daily with food
+Oral tablets, once daily after food

 What Is Piqray Used For?